thi-ng/umbrella/README.md

 **This project is NOT a framework**, provides no turn-key, one-size-fits-all approach and instead encourages a mix & match philosophy for various key aspects of application design (in & outside the browser).
-Most customization points only expect certain interfaces rather than concrete implementations.
+Most customization points only expect certain interfaces/type signatures rather than concrete implementations.

 Most packages: